kodack64/gitbook-plugin-quantumviz/README.md

 ## Usage

 Write the content of quantum circuit according to the [Circuit scheme](https://github.com/microsoft/quantum-viz.js/wiki/API-schema-reference).
 Then, content will be converted to javascript snippet to paste the circuits.
+The

 ```
 To create the Bell-state, we perform quantum circuit as follows: